-Bahrain troops 'fire on crowds'
+Bahrain protests: Troops 'fire on demonstrators'

 Bahraini security forces have opened fire on anti-government protesters, witnesses and opposition activists say.